czcbangkai/CameraPoseEstimation/README.md

 This program is coded in Mac OSX environment, so Mac users do not need to do any modifications on the code.

 But since ```OpenCV``` on Mac have some issue on function ```cv2.imread```, it rotates the input image by 90 degree counter-clockwise sometimes when the image is too huge.
 So there is one line to rotate it back in the code.
-If you are not using Mac, try to run the code at first, and if it does not work well, delete Line 37 in file ```camera_pose_estimate.py```.
+If you are not using Mac, try to run the code at first, and if it does not work well, delete Line 37 in file ```camera_pose_estimate.py``` and try it again (sorry for Windows users （＞人＜；）).

 Enjoy :)